cherylj/readme/README.md

 I do NOT ask questions to put you on the spot.
 If you prefer a different way for me to get this information, please let me know.

 ### NO SURPRISES
 Not knowing what your manager thinks of your performance is unsettling.
-I try to give as much in the moment feedback as I can, but sometimes it may be delayed due to meetings, getting behind on email, etc.  I will set up formal checkins in the middle of evaluation periods (or more with a 6 weeks max between checkins) to take a close look at where things stand and give feedback to help get you to where you want to go for the quarter / 6 mo / 1 year.
+I try to give as much in the moment feedback as I can, but sometimes it may be delayed due to meetings, getting behind on email, etc.  I will set up formal checkins in the middle of evaluation periods to take a close look at where things stand and give feedback to help get you to where you want to go for the quarter / 6 mo / 1 year.
 I also use a collaborative approach for writing your evaluation so you know exactly what I'll write.

 ### Code (sometimes)
 Even though I’m a manager, I’m still an engineer at heart and I get sad if it’s been too long since I’ve written code (like a week, tops).
 When I do write code, I: